 What's great about nettle pesto?

 Traditionally, pesto is made with basil.
 But it does take a lot of basil, and the little packets of basil that you get in the supermarkets don't go very far.
 Unless you are growing you own basil, or buy a large plant and strip the whole thing, you probably won't have enough.
 But nettles are plenteous in the spring.
 Like me, you may well have a free supply in the garden, and they do grow pretty much anywhere.
-And if you pick them yourself, you certainly know that they are fresh.
+And if you forage them yourself, you certainly know that they are fresh.

 Nettles.
-Eating stinging nettles is a really good way of dealing with this ubiquitous weed.
+Eating foraged stinging nettles is a really good way of dealing with this ubiquitous weed.
 (You might also like this nettle soup and nettle and mint tea recipe ) You'll need 2 large handfuls of nettles for this quantity of pesto.

 Of course you'll need gloves and long sleeves to pick your nettles.
 Use the fresh young green leaves at the tip of the stem, and harvest the nettles before they flower.
 Remove the main stems from the leaves.

 Extra virgin olive oil is a healthy fat, and a key component of the much researched healthy Mediterranean Diet.
 The fruity, slightly spicy flavour of olive oil will add a lovely flavour to this pesto.
-You can vary the amount of oil to adjust the taste and texture of your pesto.
+You can vary the amount of oil to adjust the taste and texture of your nettle pesto.
 If you want to reduce the level of fat in the recipe, just replace some of the oil with water.

 Nuts: Traditional pesto uses pine nuts in the recipe, but they are not something that I regularly have on hand.
 They are very expensive, and often out of stock.
 However, most nuts will work very well in pesto, and you can vary them to taste.
 Even peanuts will make great pesto, although they are not quite so heart healthy as most other nuts.
 Roast nuts will also add good flavour, and you could quickly toast the nuts in a pan for your pesto if you prefer.
 Just take care if you are using ready roasted nuts that you don't end up with too much salt in your pesto.
-In this recipe, I've used ground almonds, as they make a really smooth creamy texture.
+In this nettle pesto recipe, I've used ground almonds, as they make a really smooth creamy texture.
 If you've got a powerful food processor, you'll get the same effect with whole almonds.

 Cheese: Pesto is usually made with Parmesan.
 However, any hard dry strong flavoured cheese will work well.
 I used a strong mature, quite dry textured, cheddar.
 If you want a vegan nettle pesto, use vegan cheese, or replace it with a spoonful of nutritional yeast to add a tangy umami flavour.